Guitar Electronics Troubleshooting: Fixing Scratchy Pots, Dead Switches, and Hum

 Fix: Inspect solder joints at the output jack, volume pot, and bridge ground wire.
 Reflow any cold or broken solder joints.

+If you're not comfortable with DIY repairs or if the problem persists after trying the above fixes, it's best to seek professional help from a guitar technician.
 Our Pro Concierge can help you decide if a problem is DIY-fixable or needs a tech, and can connect you with resources in your area.